 iii.
 Your Assessment

 The following guidelines are to inform practitioners of what they are likely to expect when they attend for portfolio review.
 Guidelines are to be followed precisely for valid certification to be achieved.
 Your cerebellar vermis must be submitted fully for valid assessment to take place.
 Any practitioners not complete in their submissions will fail to progress.
 At the assessment centre, assessors are present to align vermis samples with templates only: they will not assist with basic preparation of your anatomy.
-If you have a pre-existing condition that results in gross misalignment or atypical development of your vermis this should be discussed with the assessment centre in advance.

 the vermis is to be removed in its natural configuration; it should be carefully disentangled from ascending spinocerebellar pathways.